ART BLOG article

 René and Mark Bennett

-This is the first in my new monthly blog, Everyone Is Creative (even if they don’t think so!).
-Each month, I’ll be interviewing a business owner, teacher, coach, or artist and asking them how they use creativity both in business and in their daily life.
+Periodically, I will post a section called, Everyone Is Creative (even if they don’t think so!).
+I’ll be interviewing a business owner, teacher, coach, or artist and asking them how they use creativity both in business and in their daily life.
 And, so I can keep my own creativity, I’ll paint a painting based on their work.
 Please feel free to submit any names of folks you think are approaching life in a creative way.

 “Coffee With Her” 20 x 16 x 1 inch, mixed media on cradled panel.
 SOLD ©Annie Salness